 CMS issued a new HCPCS code for healthcare providers and laboratories to test patients for COVID-19 using the CDC-developed test on February 13, 2020.
 For more information about this code, visit: CMS new code coronavirus lab test

-The new (HCPCS) Healthcare Common Procedure Coding System code (U0001) can be used by health care providers and laboratories to bill for laboratory testing patients for SARS-CoV-2.
+The new (HCPCS) Healthcare Common Procedure Coding System code (U0001) can be used by healthcare providers and laboratories to bill for laboratory testing patients for SARS-CoV-2.

 HCPCS is a standardized coding system.
 Medicare and other health insurers use this coding system to submit claims for services provided to patients.
 This new code will allow laboratories who are conducting the tests to bill for the specific test instead of using an unspecified code.
-This explains better tracking of the public health response for this particular strain of the coronavirus to help protect people from the spread of this infectious disease.

 Local (MAC) Medicare Administrative Contractors are responsible for developing the payment amount for claims they receive for these newly created HCPCS codes in their respective jurisdictions until Medicare establishes national payment rates.